 When I knocked on their door.
-Air still capable
+Days still capable

 Of coolness, no mosquitoes yet.
-I know it was afternoon.
+It was afternoon.

 He was napping, Lois said, and would I care

 To wait?
-A cup of tea, or water?
-In minutes
+A cup of tea? water?
+In a few minutes

 Announcing off his cranium.
 A few last seagull-hairs

-He gave me his news, I gave him mine.
+He gave me his news, I gave mine.

 After awhile he went to a tall shelf by his desk